SAP-samples/teched2023-AD164/exercises/ex1/README.md

 This RAP BO represents an Travel Booking Approval application , where you can Approve OR Reject travel booking as a booking approver.

-## Exercise 1.0 Add system connection to ADT.
+## Exercise 1.0 Add system connection to ADT
 [^Top of page](#)

  <details>